wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ```

 * The [**step**](https://github.com/wpumacay/DeeprlND-projects/blob/99830bc995552c2f6f3a54d8750fc660e9a8e89c/project1-navigation/navigation/dqn/core/agent.py#L148)
-  method implements most of the control flow of the DQN algorithm.
+  method implements most of the control flow of the DQN algorithm like adding experience
+  tuples to the replay buffer, doing training every few steps (given by a frequency
+  hyperparameter), doing copies of weights (or soft-updates) to the target network
+  every few steps, doing some book keeping of the states, and applying the schedule
+  to \\( \epsilon \\) to control the ammount of exploration.

 ```python
     def step( self, transition ) :